 In addition, the Company has retained the Fund Manager and the Property Manager to assist it in the property management of the properties held by the Company.
 Both the Fund Manager and the Property Manager are wholly-owned Subsidiaries of the Sponsor.
 In the future, the Company may decide to engage a different fund manager or property manager for the Properties and any future properties acquired by the Company.
-This potential fund manager or the Property Manager or a potential future fund manager or property manager related to the Sponsor.
-There can be no assurance that the Fund Manager or the Properties that the Sponsor has retained in its own property portfolio over those owned by the Company when providing such services to the Company.
+This potential fund manager and property manager may also be related to the Sponsor.
+There can be no assurance that the Fund Manager or the Property Manager or a potential future fund manager or property manager related to the Sponsor will not favor properties that the Sponsor has retained in its own property portfolio over those owned by the Company when providing such services to the Company.
 In addition, the Sponsor may create a new REIT which may or may not primarily be a commercial REIT similar to the Company.
 Such a new REIT can compete with the Company for properties, resources and opportunities from the Sponsor.
 While the Sponsor has no plans to create another REIT, as of the date of this Prospectus, if another REIT is created by the Sponsor in the future, such competition may adversely affect the results of operations.